 Sewage is the largest contributor to coastal pollution.
 And yet, few people are talking about ocean sewage pollution.
-During a new series of online activities and events, we will discuss and demystify this massive ocean issue and innovative approaches being used to address it.
+During this new series of online activities and events, we discussed and demystified this massive ocean issue and innovative approaches being used to address it.
 More information can be found in our opens in a new windowWastewater Pollution Toolkit.

 Explore Ocean Sewage Series webinar recordings:

 - Addressing the Threat of Ocean Sewage Pollution – Dr. Stephanie Wear of The Nature Conservancy kicked off the series with an overview of sewage impacts on the environment, coral reefs, and coastal communities, and makes the case for why we need to act now to mitigate ocean sewage pollution.

 - Wastewater 101 – Christopher Clapp of The Nature Conservancy provided an introduction to the basics of wastewater, including an overview of terminology, how septic systems work (and fail), and how wastewater is managed, treated, and discharged into our oceans directly and indirectly.

 - Long Island Sewage Story Part I & Part II – Stuart Lowrie and Christopher Clapp of The Nature Conservancy told the tale of a 10-year effort to tackle the daunting nitrogen pollution issue on Long Island, New York and shift the paradigm in water management.